amv-bamboo/django-google-maps-widget/README.rst

    to function and is injected via field attribute, but you can provide this attribute however you want.

--  Create a model that has both an address field and geolocation field
+-  Create a model that has both an address field and geolocation field:

    .. code:: python